Setting Healthy Boundaries

 -Josh Spector

-Look on your past-self with graceful eyes knowing you did the best you could with the knowledge you had.
-Step into your new mindset with forgiveness and optimism, inviting yourself and others the chance to love you the way you deserve to be loved.
-With standards and respect.
+Look on your past self with kind eyes knowing you did the best you could with the knowledge you had.
+Step into your new mindset with forgiveness and optimism, inviting yourself and others the chance to interact with you the way you deserve; with standards and respect.

 Final Notes